ElJayRight/old-notes/Offsec Dev/Intro to MalDev.md

 If a process finds out its process handle, window handle and module handle it can send it to a different process.

 ## Windows API
 APIs.
-A waiter in a fancy food eating place (forgot the word).
+A waiter in a restaurant.

 Everything is backwards compatiable.
 So this should work on XP machines.